mcgalliarder/Bartholemew/WirelessProtocol.md

   not reset states after one data packet

 ## Receiving

-**Receive Handshake**
-- A party must always be looking for a transmission to them - utilizing a separate thread to constantly check for a REQUEST byte.
+- A party must always be looking for a request to them - utilizing a separate thread to constantly check for a REQUEST byte.
 - Once a request byte is received, the receiving party must always CONFIRM unless the party is undergoing any of the following: